 By 2013, it was the leading installer of solar systems in residential buildings in the United States.

 Its key innovation, though, was less on the technology side and more on the accounting side.
-When SolarCity first came about, the cost for getting a solar roof installed was between $30,000 and $50,000 — upfront.
+Before SolarCity, the cost for getting a solar roof installed was between $30,000 and $50,000 upfront.
 SolarCity pioneered the “solar lease” strategy, which allows homeowners to get their roofs installed for free and pay back the installation costs over time.
 GTM Research reports that solar leases made up 72% of new solar installations as of 2014.

-February of 2014 was SolarCity’s peak in terms of stock price.
+February 2014 was SolarCity’s stock price peak.
 But cancellation rates on SolarCity contracts soon spiked to 45% or more, according to Fast Company.

 Some critics pointed to SolarCity’s aggressive sales tactics as the culprit.
-SolarCity salespeople would book installations using savings promises that critics say “bent the truth” of the numbers.
-Customers, once they realized they wouldn’t be saving as much as they’d been promised, cancelled their installations in droves.
+SolarCity salespeople would book installations using savings promises that critics say “bent the truth” on the numbers.
+Customers, once they realized they wouldn’t be saving as much as they had been promised, cancelled their installations in droves.

-All the while, the SolarCity sales team was growing by hundreds of people a week.
-They were incentivized to book installations, and they were booking them in large numbers.
+All the while, the SolarCity sales team was growing by hundreds of people a week, and they were incentivized to book installations.
 Revenue, however, was not increasing at nearly the same rate.

-Towards the end of 2015, they promised investors they would right the ship—by reducing their growth rate.
+Towards the end of 2015, SolarCity promised investors it would right the ship — by reducing its growth rate.
 Wall Street wearied.
-After SolarCity announced a particularly bad quarter in February 2016, their stock price dropped by a third.
+After SolarCity announced a particularly bad quarter in February 2016, its stock price dropped by a third.

 “This is a company that I regard in a first-class crisis that acts as if everything is fine,” TV anchor Jim Cramer said afterwards.
 “You know I’m an aficionado of conference calls.
 You may have found the bottom.
 Yes, [this is] the worst conference call of 2016.”